 OEE software measures.
 CMMS coordinates action.
 Closing the gap requires that the measurement triggers the action without a human in the middle, that is the operational change, not the licensing change.

-An OEE score is a diagnostic, not a cure.
-Measuring losses without acting on them is the most expensive habit in modern manufacturing.
 The Intelligence Gap is real, it is measurable, and it can be closed in 90 days with a unified platform and a discipline of auto-triggered maintenance action.
 Start by lowering the micro-stop threshold tomorrow morning, the rest follows.